alcfeoh/ngx-training/README.md

 # NgxTraining

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8, then updated version after version to the latest.

 ## Development server